Triggers API

 -

-When you call an automation trigger with
+When you call a workflow trigger with

 x-api-wait: true